stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

 date:   2014-01-01 00:00:57
 ---

+<div class="tip">Tip: Start by running this code to get a sense of what's in the table that will be used in this tutorial.</div>

+    SELECT * FROM tutorial.flight_revenue

 ###The WHERE Clause
 So you know how to view some data using `SELECT` and `FROM`.
 The next step is filtering the data using the `WHERE` clause.
 Here's what it looks like.